 Create three product information sheets featuring images that show the concept of beauty and sustainability by using women wearing greenery as jewelry.
-Needs to be three women of different ethnicities.
-They all need to be looking at an open box that features a leaf pattern that works with the greenery.
+Needs to be three women of different ethnicities for inclusion.
+They all need to be looking at an open box that features a leaf pattern that works with the greenery jewelry.
 The color of the inside of the boxes should match the models’ makeup.
 One set of greenery needs to include hemp leaves to promote a hemp-based product.
-The end use is a high quality print piece, so the Photoshop work needs to be flawless.
+The end use is a high-quality print piece, so the Photoshop work needs to be flawless.

 What I’m thinking as I’m searching for the raw “ingredient” images:

-All the lighting and camera angles need to match or be similar enough so that I can make it work.
+All the lighting and camera angles need to match or be similar enough so that I can make the photos work together.
 All of the women need to be looking in a specific direction to work with the layout of the project.
-They need to be head shots shot so I don’t have to crop in and compromise quality.
+They need to be head shots shot so I don’t have to crop in and compromise image quality.
 They need to be wearing minimal or no clothing or jewelry so that the greenery goes in seamlessly.

 Give the model a greenery hairpiece, add a shoulder strap to simulate a dress or shirt strap, replace her ring with a leaf ring, brighten lipstick and nail polish to make it more orange.